-A garage heater is an excellent choice when a little extra warmth is needed in your attached or detached garage, your barn or your workshop.
+The best garage heater can provide you with a little extra heat in your garage, barn or workshop.
 Garages are usually under insulated areas of the home which can be cold in the winter months.
-Whether your garage is your man-cave, your workshop, or just houses your vehicles, then a garage heater would be a good investment for you.
+Whether your garage is your man-cave, workshop, or stores your vehicles, then a garage heater would be a good investment for you.
+There are different types of heaters for your garage including electric garage heaters, gas garage heaters, and propane garage heaters.
+By far, the most popular and affordable option to heat a garage is an electric garage heater.
 Some of the most well known and trusted manufacturers of garage heaters are Broan, Dr. Heater, Fahrenheat, and NewAir.
-Safety is a critical component of a garage heater, so most garage heaters are designed with automatic shut off switches.
-A garage heater can also come equipped with a thermostat and a remote control, allowing you to conserve as much energy as possible.
-When choosing a garage heater, it is important that you measure the square footage and height of your garage to ensure that the heater you choose is adequate for the size of your garage.
-If you choose a garage heater that is made for a larger space than your garage, you may find that it is not very energy efficient.
-On the other hand, a garage heater intended for a smaller space will leave your garage cold and will be constantly running.
+The best garage heater can also come equipped with a thermostat, automatic shut off switch, and a remote control, allowing you to conserve energy and save money.
 If you are wondering “What is the best garage heater for me?” then these garage space heater reviews will help you make your decision.

 How to Choose the Best Garage Heater?